OpenNebula/website/content/product/control_plane_configuration/graphical_user_interface/sunstone_labels.md

 Labels can be defined for most of the OpenNebula resources from the admin view.

-Each resource **will store the label information in its own template**, thus it can be easily edited from the CLI or Sunstone.
+Depending on the type of label used **the label information will be stored under either the user or group template**.

 ![labels_edit](/images/sunstone_labels_edit.png)